 Does the vendor have partnerships with complementary third-party professional services or applications?

 What resources does the client currently have in place for this implementation project?
 Which gaps need to be filled to ensure successful implementation?

 And That’s How You Find the Best Talent

 “It’s all about closing the gap between raw data, insights, and action.” — Dylan Hoffman, former VP of Finance @ DNA Marketing

 Technical skills in finance are only as good as the business solutions they produce.

-FP&A experts are creative problem solvers, who help you look backward and forward to answer the most pressing challenges facing your organization.
-The best FP&A experts will also be able to quickly bridge the gap from raw data to solutions.
+FP&A analysts are creative problem solvers, who help you look backward and forward to answer the most pressing challenges facing your organization.
+The best FP&A professionals will also be able to quickly bridge the gap from raw data to solutions.
 For the best among them, not only do they think outside the box – there is no box.